thorvg/thorvg/README.md

 [Back to contents](#contents)
 #
 ## Issues or Feature Requests?
-For immidiate assistant or support please reach us in [Gitter](https://gitter.im/thorvg/community)
+For immediate assistant or support please reach us in [Gitter](https://gitter.im/thorvg/community)